 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Mandatory for all licensed mortgage brokers.
-Covers claims arising from negligent loan advice, unsuitable mortgage recommendations, failure to disclose loan terms or break fees, errors in loan applications, or placing clients with an inappropriate lender.
-Bad mortgage advice can cost clients hundreds of thousands of dollars in excess interest, break fees, or forced property sales.
-This is the most critical cover for any mortgage broking practice. $1M - $5M
+Professional Indemnity Essential Mandatory for all ASIC credit licensees.
+Covers claims arising from negligent loan advice, unsuitable mortgage structures, failure to disclose fees, application errors, or placing clients with an inappropriate lender.
+Bad mortgage advice can cost borrowers hundreds of thousands of dollars in excess interest, break fees, or forced property sales. $2M - $5M

-Cyber Liability Essential Covers costs from data breaches, ransomware attacks, and privacy violations.
-Mortgage brokers hold extremely sensitive client data - income details, bank statements, credit reports, property valuations, tax returns, and personal identification.
+Cyber Liability Essential Covers costs from data breaches, ransomware, and privacy violations.
+Mortgage brokers hold extremely sensitive client data - income records, bank statements, credit reports, tax returns, and identification documents.
 Email interception fraud targeting settlement funds is a growing threat.
-A data breach can trigger regulatory investigation, mandatory client notification, and significant reputational damage. $500K - $5M
+A data breach triggers mandatory OAIC notification and can cause severe reputational damage. $500K - $5M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business.
-Required for most commercial office leases and relevant for client meetings at your premises, in client homes, or at external locations such as property viewings. $1M - $5M
+Public Liability Essential Covers bodily injury to visitors or damage to their property.
+Required by most commercial leases and relevant for client meetings at your office, in their homes, or at property inspections. $5M - $20M

-Statutory Liability Essential Covers fines and legal defence costs if you're prosecuted under Australian statutes including the Financial Markets Conduct Act 2013, Privacy Act 2020, Anti-Money Laundering and Countering Financing of Terrorism Act, Fair Trading Act, or the Credit Contracts and Consumer Finance Act (CCCFA).
-Mortgage brokers face extensive compliance obligations under the CCCFA in particular. $500K - $2M
+Statutory Liability Essential Covers fines and defence costs if prosecuted under the NCCP Act, the Privacy Act 1988, the Anti-Money Laundering and Counter-Terrorism Financing Act, the Australian Consumer Law, or the Corporations Act 2001.
+Mortgage brokers face extensive compliance obligations, particularly around responsible lending. $500K - $2M

-Management Liability Recommended Covers directors and principals for claims relating to management decisions - employment disputes, commission or fee disputes with brokers, or regulatory management failures.
-Particularly important for broking firms with employed advisers or multiple brokers operating under a single FAP licence. $500K - $2M
+Management Liability Recommended Covers directors and principals for claims relating to management decisions - employment disputes, commission disagreements, or regulatory management failures.
+Important for broking firms with employed advisers or multiple credit representatives operating under a single ACL. $500K - $2M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire, natural disaster, or major IT failure.
-For commission-based brokers, an inability to process loan applications or service existing clients can have an immediate impact on trail income and new business revenue.
+Business Interruption Recommended Replaces lost income when an insured event prevents trading - fire, natural disaster, or major IT failure.
+For commission-dependent brokers, an inability to process applications or service existing clients has an immediate impact on both upfront and trail income.
 12 months revenue

 Commercial Contents Optional Covers office furniture, computers, servers, and equipment against theft, fire, or damage.
-Most relevant for mortgage broking practices with dedicated office space and significant IT infrastructure.
-Less critical for brokers working from home or shared office environments. $50K - $200K
+Most relevant for broking practices with dedicated office space.
+Less critical for brokers working from home or co-working environments. $50K - $200K

 Disclaimer: Cover types and limits shown are general guidance based on typical mortgage broking practice needs.
-Your specific requirements depend on your practice size, services offered, loan volumes, client types, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on practice size, services offered, loan volumes, client types, and risk profile.
+Always discuss specifics with your insurer or broker.

 Business Insurance Providers for Mortgage Brokers

-These Australian business insurance providers offer policies suited to mortgage and finance broking practices.
+The following Australian insurers offer policies suited to mortgage and finance broking practices.

 BizCover